Security-Onion-Solutions/securityonion-docs/beats.rst

 .. note::

    In order to receive logs from Beats, Security Onion must be running :ref:`logstash`.
 Evaluation Mode and Import Mode do not run :ref:`logstash`, so you'll need Standalone or a full Distributed Deployment.
+Please note that, in a Distributed Deployment, forward nodes do not run :ref:`logstash`, so you'll need to configure agents to send to your manager node or receiver nodes.
 For more information, please see the :ref:`architecture` section.

 so-allow
 --------